huntforhomesaz/cleanout2closing-site/content/guides/pima-county-probate-property-timeline.md

 I help:

 - Document the property for the personal representative and attorney.
-- Coordinate cleanout, donation, and vendor work under the personal representativeâ€™s authority.
+- Coordinate cleanout, donation, and vendor work under the personal representative's authority.
 - Prepare the home for sale in the Tucson market.
 - List, market, and sell the property as a licensed Realtor.
 - Keep everyone updated with simple summaries and photos.